Eastern University massacre: Government investigation

 The President Chandrika Kumaratunga appointed a three member-Presidential Commission of Inquiry into Involuntary Removal or Disappearances of Persons in the Northern and Eastern Provinces.
 The Chairman of the Commissioner was Justice Krishnapillai Palakidner.
 The President signed the warrant on 30 November 1994.
-The other two Commissioners were Mr. L. W. R. R. Widyaratne and Dr. W. N. Wilson.
+The other two Commissioners were L. W. R. R. Widyaratne and W. N. Wilson.
 The Commission released its final report in September 1997.
 According to the commission's report, the arrests from the Vantnlaramoolai Eastern University refugee camp were the largest of this District.
-The arrests took place on September 5 and September 23, 1990.
+The arrests took place on 5 September and 24 September 1990.
 158 people were arrested on the first day, while 16 others were taken into custody on the second day.
 A list containing the names of 158 people reported as missing was produced before this Commission and 83 witnesses testified to the disappearances of 92 people out of the 158 reported above.
 Evidence was also given regarding 10 of the 16 people who disappeared during the subsequent arrest.

 According to the evidence, nearly 45,000 people had taken refuge since July 1990 following the outbreak of violence in the vicinity of the university.
-The refugee camp was administered by Professor Mano Sabaratnam, Dr Thangamuthu Jayasinghan, and Mr Velupody Sivalingam.
+The refugee camp was administered by Mano Sabaratnam, Thangamuthu Jayasinghan, and Velupody Sivalingam.
 It was supported by Non-Governmental organizations during this period.
-On 5 September 1990, by about 9 o'clock in the morning, soldiers from Kommathurai army camp, along with personnel from some other army camps, arrived in a government owned bus and entered the premises of the Eastern University.
+On 5 September 1990, by about 09:00, soldiers from Kommathurai army camp, along with personnel from some other army camps, arrived in a government owned bus and entered the premises of the Eastern University.
 This was followed by an announcement using an amplifier fitted to a white colored van asking the refugees to form into three different queues; people aged 12 to 25 in the first row, people aged 26 to 40 in the second row, and persons over 40 years of age in the third row.
 People in the three queues were asked to pass through a point where five people clad in masks and army uniforms were seated in chairs along with seven Muslims, standing behind the masked people.